-Two Illustrative Narratives David's Story of a Late-Career Peer Learning Group

-When the seminary's administrative support for the position of Director of Lifelong Learning and Advanced Degrees was dramatically decreased in 2009, David faced a vocational and educational crossroads.
+David's Story of a Late-Career Peer Learning Group When the seminary's administrative support for the position of Director of Lifelong Learning and Advanced Degrees was dramatically decreased in 2009, David faced a vocational and educational crossroads.
 He knew he had to find ways to retool his approach and refresh his spirit for the new reality.
-He helped gather a group of six ministers who were also in the late stages of various careers in church leader development.
-The group applied for and received a grant from the Austin Seminary College of Pastoral Leaders31 for a two year leaderless peer learning group to focus on the issues of systemic and organizational change using the Theory U model of Peter Senge and Otto Scharmer.32 The group covenanted to meet together for two years, to engage in a series of retreats and at least one long "road trip together."
+He helped gather a group of six ministers who were also in late stages of various careers in church leader development.
+The group applied for and received a grant from the Austin Seminary College of Pastoral Leaders10 for a two year leaderless peer learning group to focus on the issues of systemic and organizational change using the Theory U model of Peter Senge and Otto Scharmer.11 The group covenanted to meet together for two years to engage in a series of retreats and at least one long "road trip together."
 Each member gained many new insights about his ministry over the period of two years, and the group served an important function of fun and support.
 The fascinating downside of this group, however, was that apparently because all six were highly capable small group leaders, they skipped time to work on group norms and expectations for leadership.
 Each of them, holding back for fear of dominating or being inappropriately designated as "the" leader, withheld valuable group process knowledge and declined to make needed interventions when the group's process stalled.
 The group made this realization at their last, summarizing meeting at the end of the two year process.
-They realized
+Each of the participants would probably support the conclusions of this article about the importance and usefulness of peer-support groups, but their own experience taught them and the peer learning group process an important lesson.